 Photo By : Chanaka Fernando

-Maha Siyambalawa Devalaya in Kebiliththa also popularly known as Maha Kebiliththa Devalaya is small shrine deep inside the block IV of the Yala National Park.
-The general belief is that that Deity Kataragama spends most of his time at tranquil Kebiliththa in meditation.
+Maha Siyambalawa Devalaya in Kebiliththa, also popularly known as Maha Kebiliththa Devalaya, is a small shrine deep inside Block IV of the Yala National Park.
+The general belief is that Deity Kataragama spends most of his time at tranquil Kebiliththa in meditation.

 image source : lankadeepa.lk